-- 1. The Case Examiner is required to undertake a number of initial actions at the beginning of a case.
-Most importantly they are required under Rule 3 to determine whether the information amounts to an Allegation. - 2.
+- 1. The Case Examiner is required to undertake a number of initial actions at the beginning of a case under the Audit Enforcement Procedure ("the AEP")1.
+Most importantly they are required under Rules 4 and 5 to determine whether the information raises a question as to whether a Statutory Auditor or Statutory Audit Firm has breached a Relevant Requirement. - 2.
 For the avoidance of doubt, matters within the knowledge of the FRC do not automatically fall to be considered by the Case Examiner.
 Specifically if the Case Examiner becomes aware of reviews or inspections undertaken by the Audit Quality Review team they will not take any steps under the AEP unless the matter is formally referred to them by the AQR team.
-However information about a statutory auditor or statutory audit firm may be received from many sources and can be passed to the Case Examiner from internal sources within the FRC as well as third party complaints or concerns being raised and the Case Examiner may then consider these under the AEP. - 3.
-"An Allegation" is defined as meaning "information about a Statutory Auditor or Statutory Audit Firm which raises a question as to whether they have breached a Relevant Requirement.
-Executive Counsel shall particularise the Allegation(s) which are to be set out in any Notice of Referral to the Enforcement Committee or in any Notice of Hearing". - 4.
+However information about a Statutory Auditor or Statutory Audit Firm may be received from many sources and can be passed to the Case Examiner from internal sources within the FRC as well as third party complaints or concerns being raised and the Case Examiner may then consider these under the AEP. - 3.
+[This paragraph has been deleted]. - 4.
 This document provides guidance as to the decisions and actions a Case Examiner must take when determining how information should be handled at the outset of a case.
 The purpose of this guidance is to ensure that consistent and proportionate decisions are taken, although it is recognised that every situation will have its own unique facts and circumstances. - 5.
-This guidance will be referred to by the Case Examiner and may be helpful for anyone interested or involved in the FRC's Audit Enforcement Procedure. - 6.
+This guidance will be referred to by the Case Examiner and may be helpful for anyone interested or involved in the AEP. - 6.
 The Case Examiner's role includes ensuring that anyone wishing to provide information to the FRC is provided with clear information about the role and scope of the FRC's functions and ensuring that there are no barriers to relevant complaints being made or information being provided.